ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma/cancer_model.rst

 +++++++++++++++++++++++++++++++++++

-As previously mentioned, the excess mortality rates defined in the tables above represent mortality rates represent *all-cause* mortality rates among patients with multiple myeloma.
+As previously mentioned, the excess mortality rates defined in the tables above represent *all-cause* mortality rates among patients with multiple myeloma.
 For simplicity, in our simulation, deaths that occur among simulants in any of the multiple myeloma cause model states other than susceptible should be recorded as deaths due to multiple myeloma.
 While deaths due to other